List of characters in The Lego Movie franchise: Gandalf the Grey

 Gandalf the Grey (voiced by Todd Hanson) is a wizard from Middle-earth who is one of the Master Builders.

-In The Lego Movie, Gandalf is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, Gandalf is among the Master Builders who meet in Cloud Cuckoo Land.
 When Gandalf asks Vitruvius to have Emmet stand forward, Vitruvius mistakes him for Albus Dumbledore much to the annoyance of both wizards.
-When it was revealed that Emmet doesn't know any Master Builder skills, Gandalf scolds Emmet and calls him a "butt", something that Dumbledore agrees with, when Emmet says a sentence ending with "but."
+When it was revealed that Emmet doesn't know any Master Builder skills, Gandalf scolds Emmet and calls him a "butt", something that Dumbledore agrees with, when Emmet says a sentence ending with "but".
 During the attack on Cloud Cuckoo Land, Gandalf is among the Master Builders that hear about the tracker on Emmet's leg and claims that he led the Super Secret Police right to them.
 He is among the Master Builders that are captured.
 Following the Kragle being capped by the Piece of Resistance, Gandalf and Albus Dumbledore toss the Deep Sea Diver up and down.

 In The Lego Movie Videogame, Gandalf and the Magician help Emmet and Princess Unikitty fight Lord Business' giant robot.

 In Lego Dimensions, Gandalf (who is from the Lego The Lord of the Rings universe) teams up with Wyldstyle and the "real" Batman to save the other dimensions from Lord Vortech.

 Gandalf has a minor appearance in The Lego Movie 2: The Second Part in Emmet's dream.
 When Wyldstyle, Batman, MetalBeard, Unikitty, and Benny get abducted by General Sweet Mayhem, Gandalf states that it has become pointless to rescue them since the Justice League is still missing and the characters from Marvel Comics aren't answering the phone.
 He is later seen when Emmet's dream starts coming true whereas he shouts "IT'S ARMAMAGEDDON!".

 Albus Dumbledore

 Albus Dumbledore (voiced by Jordan Peele) is a wizard who is the headmaster of Hogwarts and a Master Builder.

-In The Lego Movie, Albus Dumbledore is among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, Dumbledore is among the Master Builders who meet in Cloud Cuckoo Land.
 When Gandalf asks Vitruvius to have Emmet stand forward, Vitruvius mistakes him for Albus Dumbledore much to the annoyance of both wizards.
-Also, Vitruvius thought that Professor Dumbledore's last name was pronounced "Dubbledore," annoying him even more.
+Also, Vitruvius thought that Professor Dumbledore's last name was pronounced "Dubbledore", annoying him even more.
 When it was revealed that Emmet doesn't know any Master Builder skills and he tried to make an attempt at a motivated speech, Gandalf and Dumbledore quote to Emmet that he's the but when he quoted "but".
 He is among the Master Builders that are captured.
 Following the Kragle being capped by the Piece of Resistance, Albus Dumbledore and Gandalf toss the Deep Sea Diver up and down.

 Michelangelo Buonarroti

 Michelangelo Buonarroti is an artist and sculptor that is one of the Master Builders.

-In The Lego Movie, Michelangelo is among the Master Builders that meet in Cloud Cuckoo Land where he was seen working on a sculpture.
+In The Lego Movie, Michelangelo is among the Master Builders who meet in Cloud Cuckoo Land where he was seen working on a sculpture.
 During the fight in Bricksburg, Michelangelo and William Shakespeare are showing riding with Abraham Lincoln on his rocket chair.